michael-020/CacheUp/README.md

 # 📚 CampusConnect

-CampusConnect is a college-based social platform with a backend (Node.js), an AI service (Python), and a frontend (React).
+CampusConnect is a college-based social platform with a backend (Node.js), an ML service (Python), and a frontend (React).
 This guide will help you set up the project locally.

 ---